 My approach to coding

-My current work follows a 70/30 split between Front End and Back End code.
-Although my primary focus is implementing UIs, I have a track record of designing, building and shipping end-to-end features.
-I take pride in writing DRY/SOLID code and think deeply about performance, scalability and maintainability.
-My approach is summed up by the book Accelerate: The Science of Lean Software and DevOps: Building and Scaling High Performing Technology Organizations - it cuts through all spin/buzzwords to make the case for Agile methodology with empirical data.
-I aspire to leave any codebase I touch better than how I found it, and take care to maintain test coverage, create smart naming conventions and keep directory structures organized.
+I have a track record of designing, building and shipping end-to-end features.
+I take pride in putting users first, and think deeply about performance, scalability and maintainability.
+My approach to the SDLC is summed up by the book Accelerate: The Science of Lean Software and DevOps: Building and Scaling High Performing Technology Organizations - which makes the case for Agile methodology with empirical data.
+I aspire to leave any codebase I touch better than how I found it, and take care to maintain test coverage, use smart naming conventions and keep directory structures organized.

-Some of my greatest strengths as an engineer come from being self-taught.
-I originally studied law and worked in the political and advocacy sector back home in Australia.
-My work was always web-dev adjacent and over time I found myself increasingly drawn to coding.
+My greatest strength as an engineer is being self-taught.
+My previous career in political comms was web-dev adjacent, and over time I found myself increasingly drawn to coding.
 The self-directed path shows itself in my work through a willingness to learn new technologies, a strong sense of independence and a growth mindset when tackling complex systems.

-Engineering is fundamentally about people: I love collaborating with other devs to solve complex problems.
-Some of my most rewarding experiences as a engineer have been working directly with users to deliver outcomes that make their lives just a little bit easier.
+Engineering is fundamentally about people: I love working with other devs to solve complex problems.
+Some of my most rewarding experiences as a engineer have been collaborating with users to deliver outcomes that make their lives easier.

 Other interests